-5. Deferred Outflows of Resources
+7. Deferred Outflows of Resources

-A deferred outflow of resources represents a consumption of net position/fund balance that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until that future time.
+A deferred outflow of resources represents a consumption of net assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until that future time.

-6. Compensated Absences
+8. Compensated Absences

 Under terms of employment, employees are granted sick leave and vacations in varying amounts.
-Only benefits considered to be vested are disclosed in these statements.
-Vested vacation pay and comp time are also recorded as a liability.